ovh/docs/pages/public_cloud/public_cloud_network_services/configuration-04-update_subnet/guide.en-gb.md

 ## Instructions

 ### OVHCloud Control Panel
-It is currently not possible to update a subnet through this interface
+It is currently not possible to update a subnet through this interface but you can use our Horizon interface instead (cf. bellow).

 ### Horizon
 - Connect to Horizon & choose the region where the subnet is defined as explained in that [guide](../../compute/introducing_horizon/guide.en-gb.md)
-- Click on `Network > Networks`.
+- Click on `Project > Network > Networks`.
 The page will display the list of network available which contains OVHCloud managed network for public connectivity (`Ext-Net`) as well as your network.
 ![network list](images/network_list.png){thumbnail}
 - In that list, click on your network name ("private_network_GRA11" in this example), the network detail page is displayed.